 An AAC device helps people who can’t rely on speech to communicate.
 “Augmentative and alternative communication” (AAC) is an umbrella term that covers many methods that either support or replace spoken communication.
 You might not know this, but you use AAC every day!
 Passing someone a note, waving goodbye, pointing to something, and giving a thumbs-up without speaking are all forms of AAC.

+There are two categories of AAC: augmentative communication and alternative communication.
+Augmentative communication adds to someone’s speech.
+These are devices that support, supplement, or enhance your natural speech.
+One example: A portable amplifier that increases the volume of your speech when you’re in a loud place.
 Alternative communication is used instead of speech.
-Alternative communication devices replace one’s natural speech output entirely if they’reunable to communicate verbally.
+Alternative communication devices replace your natural speech.
+They are helpful for a person who is unable to communicate verbally.
 For example, a voice output communication aid (VOCA) is a computer program that will say words out loud for you.

-People of all ages, from children to older adults, use AAC.
-They may have limited verbal output, have difficulty producing or understanding language, or be completely nonverbal.
+People of all ages can use AAC, from children who can’t yet read to older adults.
+People use AAC devices for a variety of reasons.
+The user may be limited in their speech, have difficulty producing or understanding language, or be completely nonspeaking.

 Types and examples of AAC devices

 Any method that can help a person communicate counts as an AAC device.
-There are many different types of AAC, and they are usually divided into three categories: high-tech, low-tech, and no-tech.
+There are three types of AAC devices: high-tech, low-tech, and no-tech.

 1 High-tech AAC